Household irritants and eczema

 - Vacuum and damp dust regularly.

-Certain foods can cause irritant dermatitis.
+Certain foods can cause irritant contact dermatitis.
 Common culprits include citrus fruits, raw onions, garlic, tomatoes, peppers and chillies.

 Central heating and humidity